anuachankunju/NanoDegree_DA_P5/README.md

 * Mean Batting average variance by Height faceted by Handedness
 * Mean Homeruns variance by Height faceted by Handedness

-I also included two bar charts to show the performance (Batting Average & Home Runs) summary by Handedness before the trend chart as it will give a clear idea to audience before looking at the trend.
-A bar chart is usually used for comparison of categorical data.
-Here Bar chart was selected as I’m trying to compare the left and right hand player’s performance.
+I also included two bar charts to show the performance (Batting Average & Home Runs) summary by Handedness before the trend chart as it will give a clear idea about the performance summary to audience.
+A bar chart is usually used for the comparison of categorical data.
+Here Bar chart was selected as the chart type as I’m trying to compare the left and right hand player’s performance.
 The visualization can be found in index_2.html.

-I interviewed 3 individuals in person, and asked for their feedback on the data visualization after prompting them with the background information and a small set of questions.
-Highlighted comments from them are listed below:

 ##Feedback
 I interviewed 3 individuals in person, and asked for their feedback on the data visualization after prompting them with the background information and a small set of questions.
 Highlighted comments from them are listed below: